plepe/bike-route-signage/README.md

 There's also an editor included.
 You can download the modified file.

+The route data for bike-route-signage is maintained in a separate repository: https://github.com/plepe/bike-route-signage-wien

 ## Installation
 For running bike-route-signage yourself, you need:
 * [Node.js](https://nodejs.org/)